Albeoris/Memoria/README.md

 # Patch:
-1. Memoria.Patcher.exe - will patch game files using path from the windows registry
+1. Memoria.Patcher.exe - will patch game files using current directory or path from the windows registry
 2. Memoria.Patcher.exe gameDirectory - will patch game files using a provided path